 Traditionally, surgery and bracing were the available options for these conditions.
 However, there are an increasing number of therapists that specialize in techniques to address the muscle imbalances that accompany these conditions, often with very positive results.
 One of my favorite patients reduced his kyphosis from 48 degrees to 21 degrees with 16 sessions of PT.
 Both of these conditions can cause back pain (although not always) and there are many techniques and exercises we can do to alleviate or prevent this pain.
 Loosening areas of tightness and strengthening areas of weakness are pivotal especially during the growing years when spinal curves can change.
 Even adults can experience improvement in curvature when given the right exercises and treatments.

 From the youngest of tiny dancers to the older teens, growing dancers are susceptible to distinct injuries and require a knowledgeable therapist.
 Dancers are athletes with unique demands in terms of time devoted to the sport as well as physical requirements.
 Addressing pain and injury as soon as possible is helpful in preventing further injury and getting the dancer back to top form quickly.
-Dr. Shaw uses a holistic approach and connects dancers to other professionals such as specialized physicians, sports nutritionists, or mental health coaches when needed.
+Our therapists use a holistic approach and connect dancers to other professionals such as specialized physicians, sports nutritionists, or mental health coaches when needed.

 Gymnastics specific evaluation and treatment are important for the injured gymnast.
-Prevention is a passion of Dr. Shaw’s, and there is a lot of relatively newer information about preventing some of the common gymnastics injuries as well as rehabbing existing injuries.
+Prevention is a passion of our team here at Integral Physical Therapy, and there is a lot of relatively newer information about preventing some of the common gymnastics injuries as well as rehabbing existing injuries.
 Helping these athletes to identify areas of concern such as biomechanics, motor control, strength, and flexibility can be game-changing.
-She uses the latest in sport-specific exercise techniques and treatments.
+We use the latest in sport-specific exercise techniques and treatments.